madelenelidmalm/madelenelidmalm/DAO_governance_model.md

 # AIM DAO Governance Model (v1.0)

 ## Vision
-Ett självstyrande ekosystem där AI, kreatörer och användare samverkar för att vidareutveckla AIM:s mission.
+A self-governing ecosystem where AI, creators, and users collaborate to evolve the AIM mission.

-## Roller
+## Roles
-- **Proposers**: Användare som föreslår förbättringar eller nya funktioner
+- **Proposers**: Users who submit proposals or new ideas
-- **Voters**: Tokenhållare (AIM Token) som röstar på förslag
+- **Voters**: Token holders (AIM Token) who vote on proposals
-- **Executors**: Automatiserad kontraktslogik som exekverar godkända förslag
+- **Executors**: Automated smart contracts that execute approved proposals

-## Beslutsprocess
+## Decision Process
-1. Förslag publiceras via Web UI eller CLI.
+1. Proposals are submitted via Web UI or CLI.
-2. Förslag röstas på under 7 dagar.
+2. Voting period lasts for 7 days.
-3. Om >60% röstar JA: förslaget implementeras.
+3. If >60% vote YES, the proposal is approved and implemented.
-4. Smart contracts hanterar distribution, belöningar och versionskontroll.
+4. Smart contracts manage execution, rewards, and versioning.

-## Styrningsprinciper
+## Governance Principles
-- Transparens genom on-chain logging
+- On-chain transparency and logging
-- Säkerhet via multisig eller guardian nodes
+- Multisig or guardian node security
-- Skalerbarhet med modulär röstning
+- Modular voting for scalable participation

-## Framtid
+## Future
-DAO migreras till en Polkadot-parachain för full interoperabilitet och decentralisering.
+DAO will migrate to a Polkadot parachain for full interoperability and decentralization.